Skip to main content

 While this could give you more time in the property, the court will probably agree to evict you.
 You could also be ordered to pay their court expenses.

-They will not need to get a court order if you:
+They do not need a court order if you:

 • live with them or their family